wz7in/CVPR2023-VLSAT/README.md

-## :book: VL-SAT: Visual-Linguistic Semantics Assisted Training for 3D Semantic Scene Graph Prediction in Point Cloud (CVPR 2023)
+## :book: VL-SAT: Visual-Linguistic Semantics Assisted Training for 3D Semantic Scene Graph Prediction in Point Cloud (CVPR 2023 Highlight)
 <image src="demo.png" width="100%">
 <p align="center">
   <small>:fire: If you found the training scheme in VL-SAT is useful, please help to :star: it or recommend it to your friends.
 Thanks:fire:</small>